molpopgen/fwdpp/README.md

 [Release notes](@ref md_md_RELEASE_NOTES)

+You should pay particular attention to any statements about backwards compatibility.
+If you are updating from a previous version of __fwdpp__, you may wish to read this document regarding how to reproduce results based on previous versions: @ref md_md_preproc.

 Specific version numbers ("tags" in git-ese, a.k.a. "releases") will occur when new feature are added to the library and/or bugs are fixed.
 The details of what happens in each release can be found [here](@ref md_md_RELEASE_NOTES), beginning with release 0.2.4.

 ##Which C++?